arismoko/ActionBinderPlus/README.md

 ### Examples

 A simple example is provided in the `Samples` folder.
+You must have TMP installed.
+The sample was made using the URP pipeline.
 More examples will be added in the future to demonstrate various use cases and features of the package.

 ## Contributing